falcore3000/darknet/README.md

 Why not Bitcoin?
 Why build the network on a new coin?

-We see no advantage in developing the darknet routing proticol on a Bitcoin payment system and there are several disadvantages compared to emerging alternatives.
+We see no advantage in developing the darknet routing protocol on a Bitcoin payment system and there are several disadvantages compared to emerging alternatives.

 - Bitcoin does not offer developers and early adapters the economic rewards of a new coin.
 - Bitcoin cannot fund the required infrastructure investments.
 The Bitcoin community has been fundamentally unable to fund critical infrastructure projects.
 Infrastructure projects such as coinjoin have been absymal failures at raising funds for development.
 The project must be self funding to succeed and cannot rely upon donations from the Bitcoin community.